The Little Acre

 The Little Acre is an adventure game developed by Pewter Games Studios with Charles Cecil and published by Curve Digital.

-It was released on PlayStation 4, Xbox One, Nintendo Switch and Steam on December 13, 2016.
+It was released for originally released for Windows, macOS, and Linux in 2016, with versions for iOS and Nintendo Switch following in 2017 and 2019, respectively.
 It was originally planned to be released November 22, 2016.

 Plot

 Set in 1950's Ireland, The Little Acre tells the story of a small family.
 The player controls Aidan, a job-hunting engineer, and his daughter Lily.
 One morning Aidan goes missing and Lily decides to go and find him.
 During her search, she discovers an entrance-way to a mysterious world in the family's garden shed.